The Essential Guide to Creating a Service Catalog

 5. Automation.
 Evaluate the tool's workflow automation capabilities for service request fulfillment, approvals, and notifications to further streamline your team’s efficiency and effectiveness.

-These are some of the features that you should keep an eye on while searching for a service catalog tool — and that InvGate Service Desk covers, of course!
-You can even use to expand the catalog to other areas of the organization, and expand the practice to an Enterprise Service Management (ESM) level.
+These are some of the features that you should keep an eye on while searching for a service catalog tool — and that InvGate Service Management covers, of course!

 4 best practices for a successful Service Catalog Management